AnetteDalsgaard/CPHRANNworkshop/README.md

 ### Cloud Solution

 [RStudio](https://www.rstudio.com/) has kindly sponsored 100 [m5.large (3.1 GHz, 2CPU, 8GB ram) EC2 AWS instances](https://aws.amazon.com/ec2/instance-types/).
-These have been preinstalled with the following R-packages: `keras`, `tidyverse`, `broom` and `cowplot`.
+These have been preinstalled with the following R-packages: `keras`, `tidyverse`, `broom`, `cowplot` and a few others.
 At the workshop, you will be given instructions on how to access an instance.
+If you are new to instances, just think of it as running RStudio in the browser.

 ### Local Solution